ioatzim/getbigschema/README.md

 ## Examples

 ### 1. Turn SQL schemas and individual sheets to DBML
 getbigschema can turn SQL schemas to dbml files.
 Most databases are supported.
-User must enter the database details in schema_to_dbml.py file in the folollowing field:
+User must enter the database details in schema_to_dbml.py file in the following field:

 ```
 databases = [